-Gasoline is the biggest source of carbon emissions, at 32% of the US carbon footprint, 41% for California, 60% for San Mateo County, and 47% for Washington State.
+Gasoline and diesel are the biggest source of carbon emissions, at 29% of the US carbon footprint, 41% for California, 55% for San Mateo County, and 47% for Washington State.
 Passenger cars and trucks cause most of the carbon pollution.

 Cities must lead and model the transition from fossil fuels.
 Electrifying public vehicles is a top priority.
-With their predictable use patterns and opportunities to install EV charging on site, cities can electrify the vast majority of their vehicles, and often save money in the process.
+With their predictable use patterns and opportunities to install EV charging on site, cities can electrify many of their vehicles, and save money in the process.

-Despite the climate crisis, many cities, counties, and other jurisdictions are stuck in old polluting ways, even buying new gasoline powered vehicles that are going to still be spewing carbon after 2030.
+Some cities are already making the transition (see stories here) but many are not.
+Despite the climate crisis, many cities, counties, and other jurisdictions are stuck in old polluting ways, even buying new gasoline powered vehicles that are going to still be spewing carbon and toxic emissions for years to come.
 If we are taking the climate emergency seriously, we can’t allow our tax dollars to purchase polluting vehicles when a better alternative is available.
-It is up to citizens to speak up to ensure that their cities are not investing in polluting vehicles.
+It is up to citizens to speak up to ensure that their cities are not investing unnecessarily in polluting vehicles.